particle-iot/docs/src/content/datasheets/app-notes/an041-scheduling.md

 This works in this really simple case, but what if you want to have two different delays for two different things?

-Also, is certain modes this can affect OTA transfers, and it's generally bad practice to block the loop function from returning.
-So don't do it.
+Also, is certain modes this can affect OTA transfers, and it's generally bad practice to block the loop function from returning, so don't do it.

 ### Using millis

-The recommended way is to calculate intervals is using the `millis()` counter, which increments 1000 times per second (millis = milliseconds).
+The recommended way is to calculate intervals is using the [`millis()`](/cards/firmware/time/millis/) counter, which increments 1000 times per second (millis = milliseconds).

 Here's a full code example that also publishes once a minute, but using millis: